This page contains affiliate links. For more information please read my Disclosure Policy.

 - Sugar – Brown and white sugar create balance in this cake.
 Don’t forget to look for my sponsor, Dixie Crystals sugar when you’re stocking up for this recipe!

-- Pumpkin Puree – It’s pretty hard to make pumpkin anything without this!
+- Pumpkin Puree – It’s pretty hard to make without this!
 Feel free to use homemade, just make sure it’s well drained first.

 - Oil – I find that neutral canola or vegetable oil works best with pumpkin based baked goods for a lighter end result.